Ketan-Karki/sre-student-api/README.md

 **Components implemented:**

 - Prometheus Server - Scrapes and stores metrics from the Student API
-- Exporters - Including Blackbox exporter for endpoint monitoring
+- Exporters - Including Blackbox exporter for endpoint monitoring, Node Exporter, and Kube-State-Metrics
 - Grafana - For visualization and dashboarding
 - AlertManager - For handling and routing alerts
+- Loki - For log aggregation and querying
+- Promtail - For log collection

 **Key features utilized:**